chiming-duan/Chiming-Duan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 📖 I am a first-year Ph.D. student at the School of Software and Microelectronics, Peking University, under the supervision of Prof. Ying Li.
 I received my Master's degree in Software Engineering from the same institution in 2025.
 Previously, I obtained my Bachelor's degree in Computer Science and Technology at Beijing University of Posts and Telecommunications in 2018.
-Currently, his research is dedicated to integrating Artificial Intelligence (AI) into the software engineering lifecycle, with the objective of reducing the required manual effort.
+Currently, my research is dedicated to integrating Artificial Intelligence (AI) into the software engineering lifecycle, with the objective of reducing the required manual effort.

 💡 My specific research interests include AIOps, encompassing anomaly detection and root cause analysis for both software and AI/LLM systems.